Chart Color Schemes

 Oran Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Oran Park's population was estimated at 27,447 by Feb 2026 based on ABS updates and AreaSearch validation.
-This showed an increase of 9,823 people from the 2021 Census figure of 17,624, marking a growth rate of 55.7%.
-The change was inferred from AreaSearch's estimated resident population of 24,055 in June 2024 and an additional 1,787 validated new addresses since the Census date.
-This resulted in a population density ratio of 2,071 persons per square kilometer, higher than national averages assessed by AreaSearch.
-Oran Park's growth exceeded both state (7.8%) and Greater Sydney levels since the 2021 census, making it a regional growth leader.
-Interstate migration contributed approximately 76.0% to overall population gains during recent periods.
+As of Feb 2026, Oran Park's population is estimated at around 27,447.
+This reflects an increase of 9,823 people since the 2021 Census, which reported a population of 17,624.
+The change was inferred from AreaSearch's estimation of the resident population at 24,055 following examination of ABS' latest ERP data release (June 2024), and an additional 1,787 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,071 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
+Oran Park's growth rate of 55.7% since the 2021 census exceeded both the state (7.8%) and Greater Sydney levels, marking it as a growth leader in the region.
+Interstate migration contributed approximately 76.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is projected to increase by 17,411 persons based on aggregated SA2-level projections, reflecting a total increase of 51.1% over the 17-year period.
+Based on aggregated SA2-level projections, Oran Park is predicted to experience exceptional growth over the period, increasing by 17,416 persons to 2041 and reflecting an increase of 51.1% in total over the 17 years.

 Frequently Asked Questions - Population